-Whenever there’s a sudden downpour, there’s a risk that your basement could experience a sewer backup problem.
+Whenever there’s a sudden downpour, there’s a risk that your basement could experience a water backup problem.
 It’s bad enough if clean rainwater backs up in your basement, but try to imagine dirty sewage filling your basement, ruining everything it touches.
 Fortunately, you can help prevent this by installing a backwater valve.

 A backwater valve (sometimes called a backflow or sewer backup valve) is a valve you can install on your sewer line and is designed to allow water or sewage to flow only one way, that is, out of your house.
 Anytime there is a sudden heavy rainfall, the city sewer lines can become overwhelmed, causing water or sewage to flow back towards your home.
 If there is a sewer system backup, and you have a backwater valve in place, sewage will not be able to flow back into your house.